Rekhaaravind/react-app-from-scratch/readme.md

 import React, { useEffect } from 'react'
 ```

-OK, let's talk about what is happening here, we are checking for a URL param, fetching data and if we do have a URL param it's for `event_id` and we are going to single out a specific event and get that ready to pass to the `EventDetails` component.
+OK, let's talk about what is happening here, we are checking for a URL parameter, fetching data and if we do have a URL param, it's for `event_id` and we are going to single out a specific event and get that ready to pass to the `EventDetails` component.

 With this in place we can pass the two variables `events` and `event` to each respective component: